Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights

-The Houston Texans (1-5) are a massive underdog by 17 points as they look to end a five-game slide in a matchup with the Arizona Cardinals (6-0) on Sunday, October 24, 2021 at State Farm Stadium.
-A 47.5-point over/under is set for the game.
+The Houston Texans (1-5) have an expected difficult fight to halt their five-game losing streak as they are heavy 17.5-point underdogs against the Arizona Cardinals (6-0) on Sunday, October 24, 2021 at State Farm Stadium.
+The total is 47.5 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.